-The library board has ultimate responsibility for all aspects of library financial management-from budgeting to spending to financial reporting.
-Government funders and the community will be much more likely to provide the resources necessary for high-quality library service when they know library finances are carefully controlled and monitored.
+Ensuring the library has funds to operate effectively is the final third of the "most important" responsibilities of the board.
+Ultimate responsibility for the library financial management resides with the board-from budgeting to spending to financial reporting.
+Government funders and the community are more likely to provide the resources necessary for high-quality library service when they know library finances are carefully controlled and monitored.
 To insure this, the board must:

-- Insure careful development and approval of the budget. - Review and approve of all library expenditures. - Review and monitor monthly financial statements. - Develop of policies for the handling of gifts and donations. - Insure accurate financial reporting. - Insure that audits are completed annually and pay careful attention to financial audits.
+- Insure careful development and approval of the budget. - Review and approve of all library expenditures. - Review and monitor monthly financial statements. - Develop of policies for the handling of gifts and donations. - Insure accurate financial reporting. - Assure that audits are completed annually and are paid careful attention.

-Library budgeting and finances are areas where the trustees and the director should work in close partnership and where high trust among them really pays off.
+Library budgeting and finances are an area where the board and the director need to work in close partnership and where high trust among them really pays off.
 Both trustees and staff should have a clear understanding of the budget process and a major opportunity to contribute.

-The Library Budget
+The Budget Process